Some efforts take a lot of energy. We feel drained. Sapped.

 Other efforts require little or no energy at all, no matter how much time it takes us to complete them.
 In fact, you actually feel re-energized after completing these tasks — they are like fuel to your workday.

 Energy is your greatest lever in everything you do, whether interacting with a client or completing a project.
-Protecting it is the single most important goal you can have on your to-do list.
+Especially during times like these, when burnout is prevalent and so many things are uncertain, protecting your energy is the single most important goal you can have on your to-do list.
 When you feel energetic, all your faculties are at attention, and you perform at your best.
 When your energy is sapped, you … well, you just don’t shine.

 To be the best you that you can be, you need to know which projects, processes, and tasks sap your energy, and which ones fuel you.
 Every day, we arrive to the office or workspace with a trusty to-do list of important tasks.
 Between the hustle and bustle of back-to-back meetings and calls, you strive to get things done and push the meter a little farther.
 We rarely take a step back to assess which of the tasks on our list are empowering us to be our best-possible selves, and which ones are holding us back.

 Once you are aware of the things that both energize and sap you, you can prioritize better, delegate better, plan better … in short, you will perform better.